clkim/DeepLearningPython35/README.md

 ### How to download Docker software
 In software engineering parlance, a _container_ packages up code and all its dependencies into a standard unit of software so that the application can run quickly and reliably from one computing environment to another.
 Docker is a very popular container technology.
-Personal use will remain free.
 The containers run on _Docker Engine_.

 Estimated time: 15 mins.
 Go to [Get Docker](https://docs.docker.com/get-docker/), and pick Docker \[Desktop for Mac | Desktop for Windows | for Linux\] to do the appropriate install.